Ascend: Hand of Kul

-Ascend: Hand of Kul (formerly Ascend: New Gods) was a 2013 free-to-play, character-action MMORPG game for the Xbox 360 and Microsoft Windows.
+Ascend: Hand of Kul (formerly Ascend: New Gods) was a free-to-play, character-action MMORPG game for the Xbox 360 and Microsoft Windows released in 2013.
 It was unveiled at the Electronic Entertainment Expo 2012 during Microsoft's press conference.
 Though the beta version was available in the Xbox Live Arcade for free to Gold members, the game never saw full release.
 On August 18, 2014, the game was delisted from the Xbox marketplace.
 On August 21, 2014, it was announced the game's server will be closing November 18, 2014.
 The PC version was shut down on June 20, 2016.

 On December 1, 2022, a small team by the name of Outer Heaven Game Studios released Ascend: Reborn for PC on Steam, again as a free-to-play game.

-As of one month after release, the game maintains an average concurrent player count of fewer than a hundred players.

 Plot

 The main character in Ascend: Hand of Kul is a member of the Caos, a race of warriors.
 The player serves gods, pledging allegiance to one of the Three Gods (darkness, light, and void) and helping their chosen god rule over the world.
 The goal is to defeat the Titans.
-The Titans are large, immortal giants that were once gods who had physically manifested and became increasingly corrupted as a result, eventually losing their sanity and becoming incapable of returning to the spirit world.
+The Titans are large, immortal giants who were once gods who had physically manifested and became increasingly corrupted, as a result, eventually losing their sanity and becoming incapable of returning to the spirit world.